 4. Credit variety can help raise credit scores.

 Having credit cards and installment loans with a good payment history will help your credit scores.
 If your credit history has been limited to only one type of credit it does not show how well you manage your overall credit picture.
 Installment loans can be a mortgage, car or personal loan and even a student loan is considered an installment loan.
+Direct lenders that cater to poor credit can help in getting an installment loan reporting to your credit reports.

 If you are unable to qualify for a personal loan consider a secured personal loan from Self Lender.
 With Self Lender you don’t need money upfront to obtain an installment loan.
 Save money with an FDIC-Insured Certificate of Deposit while building your credit.
 Open a Self Lender loan with terms as low as $25 per month for 24 months.
 At the end of 24 months you receive $525 plus interest plus 24 months of payment history reported to Experian, Transunion and Equifax credit bureaus.